-With +TIMBER being super quick and easy to set up, with no carpentry or professional help needed, it’s often quite easy to forget the basics!
-In this blog, we will take you through things you shouldn’t be doing when installing!
+With +TIMBER being quick and easy to set up you can forget the basics!
+In this blog, we will show you what not to do when installing a wood feature wall!

 Moisture on walls and ceilings is common for most houses.
 You may not see it but it is definitely there!
 There is moisture in the air and generally speaking, more when the air is warmer; places like a bathroom or behind a cooker or steamer would not be the best idea since this is where the most moisture would be.

-Installing plus timber onto a wall with a lot of moisture is a bad idea because the planks are real reclaimed wood.
+Installing a wood feature wall when there a lot of moisture is a bad idea because the planks are real reclaimed wood.
 Real wood soaks up water particles or moisture, this could cause problems during installation as it could cause the wood to either expand or shrink after installation.
 If this occurs it could cause planks to break crack or fall off due to the pressure.

 You should never presume the area you are working with, more often than not customers feel safer ordering a little bit more just in case they make a mistake.
 You can work out how much you need by working out the area of your wall with our simple guide!